Winston-Lu/ESP8266-LED-Shelf/README.md

 Command | Description | Usage
 ---------------|----------|----------
-utcoffset | Replace ### with your UTC offset.
-This only needs to be done once, and is saved on reset in EEPROM | `utcoffset -8 ` rainbowrate | Replace ### with the rate.
+utcoffset | Sets your UTC offset in hours.
+This only needs to be done once, and is saved on reset in EEPROM | `utcoffset -8 ` rainbowrate | This changes how rainbow-y the rainbow is.
 By default, this value is 5.
-This value will be saved when the device restarts.
-This changes how rainbow-y the rainbow is | `rainbowrate 3` fps | Set the frames per second of the display.
+This value will be saved when the device restarts.  | `rainbowrate 3` fps | Set the frames per second of the display.
 Default is 30, I don't think its fast enough to do 60.
 All effect speeds are fps-dependent.
-This is not saved on restart | `fps 24` reset | Factory Reset settings, including UTC offset | `reset` resetprofile | Factory Reset lighting settings, but doesnt reset UTC offset | `resetProfile` loading | Plays the loading effect.
+This is not saved on restart, as this is more of a debug feature currently | `fps 24` reset | Factory Reset settings, including UTC offset | `reset` resetprofile | Factory Reset lighting settings, but doesnt reset UTC offset | `resetProfile` loading | Plays the loading effect.
 This plays when the shelf is connecting to WiFi, but if you like it, you can set it here | `loading`